michaelshiloh/CreativeProgrammingAndElectronicsBerkeley/syllabus.md

 	- Upload your presentation to a new folder on your Github page called July_29_Artist_Presentation

-2. Write a short proposal for your final project.
+2. Write a first draft of a short proposal for your final project.
 Final project requirements:
 	- Must be creative, broadly defined
 	- Must use Arduino and Processing (i.e. communication)
 		- Exceptions: If your project is sufficiently complex I will allow only